5.4 PVE Arms Warrior Guide

 The principle behind this rotation is to capitalize on Overpower’s rage efficiency, Colossus Smash and Strike of Opportunity procs, and using more special attacks inside of CS for more Colossal Rage refunds.
 It is not a large increase, but can give gains on pure single target damage.

-You will want to use Mortal Strike, Overpower and only Slam when you have nothing else to do.
+You will want to use Mortal Strike, Overpower primarily; with Slam only when you have nothing else to do.
 The old version revolved around managing Overpower stacks, but now it is simpler than ever!
 Use those Overpower stacks as much as you can!

 Inside CS you will prioritize Mortal Strike, Overpower and Heroic Strike when above 60 rage.
 You will only want to Slam when you can't use Mortal Strike or Overpower.